-48. No breast milk data for perchlorate were available for the UK or Europe.
-Based on data from the United States, the estimated exposures for breastfed infants exceeded the TDI for both average and high-level consumption of breastmilk.
+47. No breast milk data for perchlorate were available for the UK or Europe.
+Based on data from the United States, the estimated exposures for breastfed infants exceeded the TDI for both, average and high-level consumption of breastmilk.
 This could possibly be of concern for breastfed infants of mothers with low iodine intake, however the relevance of the estimated exposures for Europe and the UK are uncertain.

-49. Overall, the COT agreed with EFSA's approach and the establishment of the HBGVs.
-However, EFSA themselves considered the use of the lowest BMDL05 measured in a human volunteer study conservative in establishing the TDI and furthermore noted that there is a degree of uncertainty on how long thyroid iodine uptake could be inhibited before the development of adverse effects.
-However, the COT noted that the BMDL used to establish the TDI was based on healthy individuals.
-The COT also noted that EFSA established an ARfD for chlorate due to the induction of methemoglobinemia.
-Members questioned whether the possibility of acute methaemoglobin formation by perchlorate should be considered, based on read across from chlorate, since the TDI for chlorate was based on read across from perchlorate, suggesting a similarity in the effects of the two compounds.
+48. Overall, the COT agreed with EFSAs approach and the derivation of the HBGVs.
+However, EFSA themselves considered the use of the lowest BMDL05 measured in a human volunteer study conservative in deriving the TDI and furthermore noted that there is a level of uncertainty on the length of inhibition of thyroid iodine uptake without the development of adverse effects.
+The COT further noted that the BMDL used to derive the TDI is based on healthy individuals.
+The COT also noted that EFSA established an ARfD for chlorate due to the induction of methemoglobinemia and questioned whether based on a read across from chlorate, the possibility of methaemoglobin formation by chlorate should be considered.

-50. In agreement with EFSA, the COT concluded that while there are considerable uncertainties in the assessment, the chronic and short term estimated exposures for all age groups, are of potential concern, particularly in the case of a mild to moderate iodine deficiency.
+49. In agreement with EFSA, the COT concluded that while there are considerable uncertainties in the assessment, the chronic and short term estimated exposures for all age groups, are of potential concern, particularly in case of a mild to moderate iodine deficiency.

-51. The full EFSA evaluations can be found here:
+50. The full EFSA evaluations can be found here: